AI-Driven Robotics for Optics: Methods

-To establish baseline performance benchmarks, we evaluated two contemporary large language models: GPT-4o and DeepSeek R1.
-For the GPT-4o model, we assessed performance under two distinct prompting conditions: (1) zero-shot prompting, providing the model solely with the user request and the required output format specification, and (2) few-shot prompting, augmenting the prompt with illustrative examples of both valid and invalid optical layouts.
-For the DeepSeek R1 model, we employed a few-shot Chain-of-Thought (CoT) prompting.
+To establish baseline performance benchmarks, we evaluated two contemporary large language models: GPT-4o (May 13, 2024 version) and DeepSeek-R1 (Jan 20, 2025 version).
+For the GPT-4o model, we assessed performance under two distinct prompting conditions: (1) zero-shot prompting, providing the model solely with the user request and the required output format specification, with minimal examples for demonstrating the output format (the same prompt as the one used during fine-tuning of the LLaMA3.1-8B-Instruct model) and (2) few-shot prompting, augmenting the prompt with illustrative examples of valid pairs of user input and model output.
+For the DeepSeek-R1 model, we employed the same few-shot prompt, while allowing the model to perform a few-shot Chain-of-Thought (CoT) reasoning.
 This approach was structured to guide the model through step-by-step reasoning for optical layout construction, supported by representative examples.
-The accuracy of all evaluated approaches was measured against a newly generated test dataset, utilizing a generation temperature of $0.5$ to moderate output randomness.
-Further comparative analyses of model performance and detailed descriptions of the prompt engineering techniques are documented in the Supplementary Material.